-The filter unit proposed for this architecture is a six-stage non-recursive FIR digital filter whose transfer functions for the high-pass and low-pass components are shown in Equations 2a-2n.
+The filter unit proposed for this architecture is a six-stage non-recursive FIR digitalfilter whose transfer functions for the high-pass andlow-pass components are shown in Equations 2a-2n.
+The systolic architecture of a six-stage filter is shown in Figure-2.
+The latency of each filter stage is 1.